kagsteiner/RPGMaker_AICharacter/README.md

    - mistral: mistral-large-latest - fast and quite expensive
    - openai: gpt-5-mini (my recommendation, although slow), gpt-5-nano, gpt-5 (if you are rich and patient),
    - anthropic: claude-haiku-4-5-20251001 (fast, great, expensive)
+   - deepseek: deepseek-chat (fast, quite good, my second recommendation)
    - local: openai/gpt-oss-20b (not up to more complex tasks),
 - Provider: either mistral or openai or anthropic or lmstudio
-- Mistral API Base URL, Anthropic API Base URL, OpenAI API Base URL: don't change (if you want to connect to a different LLM with the same API, like DeepSeek, changing this should work).
+- Mistral API Base URL, Anthropic API Base URL, Deepseek Base URL, OpenAI API Base URL: don't change (if you want to connect to a different LLM with the same API, like DeepSeek, changing this should work).
 - LM Studio API Base URL: if you use a non-standard LMStudio setup, adjust the URL accordingly.
 - Proxy URL: honestly, I don't know why ChatGPT found this important to generate.
 Leave empty.
 - Temperature: 0.20 - the lower the more predictable - Mistral only, the new GPT5 models don't support temperatures